 When Prospect Park opened in 1867, a regular Noah’s Ark of flora and fauna came squawking, snuffling and swimming through the door.
-Inspired by the elegant new green space, locals donated an incredible menagerie to fill its fields, ponds and vales.
-Once called “Brooklyn’s crowning curio,” the Camperdown Elm may just be the most remarkable living gift the park has ever received.
+Inspired by the elegant new green space, locals donated an incredible menagerie to fill its fields, ponds, and vales.
+The most extraordinary of which is the Camperdown Elm, once called “Brooklyn’s crowning curio.”

-“In 1872 alone the [Brooklyn Parks] Commission received gifts of deer, cattle, swans, trout, even squirrels,” Amy Peck, archivist and historian at the Prospect Park Alliance, told Brooklyn Based.
-“Maples, lindens, larch, and birch trees were donated as well as the ‘singularly curious weeping elm’ that had been created from a bit of a tree in Scotland.”
+“In 1872 alone the [Brooklyn Parks] Commission received gifts of deer, cattle, swans, trout, even squirrels,” says Amy Peck, archivist and historian at the Prospect Park Alliance.
+“Maples, lindens, larch, and birch trees were donated—as well as the ‘singularly curious weeping elm’ that had been created from a bit of a tree in Scotland.”

 Prospect Park’s elm grows in a proudly strange way, with crooked flourishes, twisted like a giant bonsai.
 Yet like an ornamental bonsai, the Camperdown Elm requires more care than most trees, and by the 1960s it was in such bad health that it was almost chopped down.
 A massive gouge in its trunk was poorly patched with crumbling concrete, and ants and rats had burrowed holes through its body.
 Its savior came in the form of award-winning modernist poet, and Brooklyn resident, Marianne Moore.